The EBLIDA Matrix

-- as a compass: to frame national and / or regional library policies into the broader framework of sustainable policies described by SDG Voluntary National Reviews
+- as a compass: to frame national, regional library policies in the SDG and ESIF perspectives

-- as a calculator: to evaluate to what extent library performances align to sustainability indicators (EU SDG Indicator set 2019) in use at European level
+- as a calculator: to evaluate to what extent library performances align to Eurostat sustainability indicators

 The content included in the EBLIDA Matrix is extracted from:

 “EU and the Sustainable Development Goals” – Main EU initiatives: https://ec.europa.eu/sustainable-development/about_en;

 EU Sustainability Indicators, Eurostat Report.
 Sustainable Development in the European Union, 2019 Edition: https://ec.europa.eu/eurostat/documents/3217494/9940483/KS-02-19-165-EN-N.pdf/1965d8f5-4532-49f9-98ca-5334b0652820, and Eurostat.
 EU SDG Indicator set.
 Result of the review in preparation of the 2019 edition of the EU SDG monitoring report https://ec.europa.eu/eurostat/documents/276524/9479054/2019-01-08__EU_SDG_indicator_set_2019_review_final_report.pdf